 29.8 million solopreneurs in the United States. $1.7 trillion in combined annual revenue.
 Larger than Australia's GDP.
 Built without corporate structures, middle management, or quarterly earnings calls.

 18.1 million digital nomads, up 147% from 2019.
 The tethers broke.
-A Superachiever in Medellín or Chiang Mai or Tallinn has the same reach as one in San Francisco.
+A Superachiever in Medellin or Chiang Mai or Tallinn has the same reach as one in San Francisco.
 Often better margins.

 We spent an afternoon in a coworking space in Lisbon last month while researching this piece.
 The sound was distinctive — mechanical keyboards, occasional bursts of conversation in four languages, someone on a video call explaining a product to a customer in Tokyo.
 No corner offices.
 No org charts taped to walls.
 Just people building, alone and together at the same time.
+You know the energy.

 AI inverted that.